↑Top / Menu / Search

 1935 invoice

-1935.
-This invoice confirms the Company offices and foundry are located in Waterbeer Street (behind and parallel to Exeter’s High Street) and show the Telephone Number as ‘104’ This is actually 1920s headed paper as you can see the number 2 on the date has been overwritten.
+Although 1920s headed paper, this has been overwritten 1935.
+This invoice confirms, as in the previous example, that the Company offices and foundry are located in Waterbeer Street (behind and parallel to Exeter’s High Street) and shows the Telephone Number as ‘104’.

 1935 invoice

 1939.
-This invoice has changed and reflects the opening in August 1939 of the new Foundry and Offices in Tan Lane and the new location of the Showroom.
+This invoice has changed and reflects the opening in August 1939 of the new Foundry and Offices in Tan Lane & the new location of the Showroom.
+The style of Text has been changed.
 The date shown is barely a month after this significant occasion.
+The top banner now states ’Contractors to the H.M.
+Office of Works, War Office & Air Ministry.’

 1941 monthly statement